Travel Europe Within Budget

 - Southern Europe: You can peep amazing views and snag sweet deals on places to crash in Portugal, the Andalusian area of Spain, and some cool spots in Greece.

-- Other Cool Spots: Give Amsterdam a pass and hit up Utrecht; swap out Venice for a visit to Bologna or Treviso.
+- Other Cool Spots: Give Amsterdam a pass and head to Utrecht; consider swapping out Venice for a visit to Bologna or Treviso.

 Airfare: Finding the Best Deals